-The DRV10983 features extensive protection and fault detect mechanisms to ensure reliable operation.
+The DRV10975 features extensive protection and fault detect mechanisms to ensure reliable operation.
 Voltage surge protection prevents the input Vcc capacitor from overcharging, which is typical during motor deceleration.
-The devices provides phase to phase overcurrent protection without the need for an external current sense resistor.
+The devices provides overcurrent protection without the need for an external current sense resistor.
 Rotor lock detect is available through several methods.
 These methods can be configured with register settings to ensure reliable operation.
 The device provides additional protection for undervoltage lockout (UVLO) and for thermal shutdown.